Understanding Trauma · · 17 min read

 To uphold your credential as a crisis therapist, participating in continuing education (CE) is vital.
 Have you ever felt the weight of responsibility in your role?
 Here’s how to ensure you meet these important requirements:

-2. Choose Relevant Courses: Select courses that focus on trauma therapy, ensuring they are taught by a certified trauma therapist and emphasizing new techniques, research, and best practices in trauma-informed care.
-Programs like the Trauma-Informed Stabilization Treatment (TIST) certification and workshops on Cognitive-Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR) can be particularly beneficial.
+2. Choose Relevant Courses: Select courses that focus on trauma therapy, ensuring they are taught by qualified instructors and emphasizing new techniques, research, and best practices in mental health.
+Programs like the Trauma-Informed Specialist (TIST) certification and workshops on trauma-informed care can be particularly beneficial.
 These courses not only enhance your skills but also deepen your understanding of your clients’ experiences.

 3. Document Your Learning: Keep thorough records of all completed courses, including certificates of completion and any associated materials.
 This documentation is vital for your recertification application and demonstrates your commitment to professional development.
 It’s a tangible reminder of your journey and growth as a therapist.

-4. Stay Informed: Join professional organizations related to stress therapy, such as the American Mental Health Counselors Association (AMHCA) or the Association of Traumatic Stress Specialists (ATSS).
+4. Stay Informed: Join professional organizations, such as the American Mental Health Counselors Association (AMHCA) or the Association of Traumatic Stress Specialists (ATSS).
 These organizations provide valuable resources and opportunities for continuing education, fostering a community of informed practitioners.
 Connecting with others in your field can be incredibly enriching.

 By committing to ongoing education, you fulfill certification requirements and significantly enhance your therapeutic skills, ultimately leading to better outcomes for your clients.
-Studies show that trauma-informed care improves client engagement and retention, highlighting the importance of continuous learning in this field.
-Your dedication to growth not only benefits you but also creates a ripple effect of healing in the lives of those you serve.
+Studies show that ongoing education improves client engagement and retention, highlighting the importance of continuous learning in this field.
+Your commitment not only benefits you but also creates a ripple effect of healing in the lives of those you serve.

 Each box represents a step in the certification process.
 Follow the arrows to see how to maintain your credentials through continuing education - from understanding requirements to renewing your qualification.